sourcegraph/sourcegraph-public-snapshot/.github/pull_request_template.md

 <!-- Reminder: Have you updated the changelog? -->

-Test Plan: <!-- Required: What is the test plan for this change? -->
+Test plan: <!-- Required: What is the test plan for this change? -->